 - Any revisions to the original judgment made by appellate courts (if applicable)

 Obtaining Kansas Criminal Court Records

-Pursuant to Kansas state laws, interested persons may obtain and view and obtain copies of criminal court records upon request.
+Pursuant to state laws, interested persons may view and obtain copies of Kansas criminal court records upon request.
 However, given that courts operate with unique legal processes, the requirements for accessing these records may vary from court to court.
 Most Kansas criminal court records can be accessed via three channels